rklaehn/ipfs-embed-ipfs-camp-2022/raw.md

 # GC

-- Uses recursive sqlite query to figure out what to keep
+- Uses recursive sqlite query to figure out live set
 - `WITH_RECURSIVE` FTW
 <!---
   not that fast, but rocks solid and quick to implement bc sqlite